 Religion is highly significant to study of the medieval period.
 Print vols. of this index are in Main Z 6203 .I48.
 Subject headings to try: Papacy; nunneries; morality plays; missals, liturgical books; Mendicant orders; mysticism; altarpieces; Alcuin, scholar; Apocalypse; Bernard de Clairvaux, theologian

 Bibliography of British and Irish History is the major index to secondary articles about British, Scottish, Welsh, Northern Irish, and Irish history.
 It also indexes primary sources.
 It is made available online by Brepolis, the online division of the Brepols publishing company, but is produced in partnership with the University of London, Institute of Historical Research and the Royal Historical Society.
-Originally, this was a print resource called Annual Bibliography of British and Irish History, Main stacks Z 2016 .A55, published 1975-2003.
+Originally, this was a print resource called Annual Bibliography of British and Irish History (catalog call no. Z 2016 .A55, located in the Library Remote Storage D), published 1975-2003.
 BBIH covers books, articles in collective volumes (including conference proceedings and festschriften)and journal articles.
 Primary source material is indexed as well as much secondary material.

 In Advanced Search, scroll down to the Subject Search line and click on the box "All Subjects."
 This pulls up a list of different kinds of history, of which "Religious history" is one and "Sources" is another.
 If you want primary sources, choose "Sources."
 In "Religious history" click on a word/phrase in the left column to expand the topic; this can be done several times, with each choice becoming more subject specific.
 When you reach the desired level of specificity, click on the box beside the topic, scroll up to the top of the screen and click on "Insert/close" at top right.
 This pastes your choice into the search work form.
 Or, try a free text search using the "All index terms on the search work form.
 There, click on "Browse" beside the search box on to look up their terminology for the keywords you think of.
 You can also search by place name, personal name, or time period.
 Examples: All subject terms-Sources; sources by origin-ecclesiastical records-churchwardens' accounts.
 Or, All subject terms-Religious history-religious reform-Great Awakening